alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 - [`govuk-corona-vulnerable-people-form`](https://cd.gds-reliability.engineering/teams/govuk-tools/pipelines/govuk-corona-vulnerable-people-form)
 - [`govuk-corona-find-support-form`](https://cd.gds-reliability.engineering/teams/govuk-tools/pipelines/govuk-corona-find-support-form)

-For access login with your GitHub account, you need to be a part of the GOV.UK Production team.
-You'll also need to be on the VPN.
+For access, you'll need to be on the VPN and part of the GOV.UK GitHub team.

 ### Administering Pipelines